mweel1/usa_high_level/USA-Internet/domain-zone/index.md

 Cities can have virtual zones which would allow mobile business to operate.
 For example a Surf School that is all contained in a truck would assign their business to a virtual zone.

+## Wi-Fi Zones

+Wi-Fi Zones would applications to be available when a certain SSID was joined.

+You can reserve and SSID and the applications at the FCC.
+All wireless routers must validate their SSID name with the FCC.

 ## Department of Transportation

 Anyone with a transportation authority can upload proof of their authority, along with their street zone.